jblossomweb/HTML5Demo2/readme.txt

 This is a simple proof of concept.
-Using CodeIgniter and Bootstrap in context of E-Commerce, display an adjustable shopping cart.
+Using MVC and Bootstrap in context of E-Commerce, display an adjustable shopping cart.

 To Install:
 Deploy code on webserver, run SQL.